hungry4web/portfolio/README.md

 ## Homepage
 - Fixed nav bar at the top
-- The buttons **place your order, contact, and work with me** all will link to one contact page - I like the concept behind the contact page on [the Focus Lab website](http://focuslabllc.com/contact) -- I'd like to do something similarly creative, though maybe less complicated
+- The buttons **place your order, contact, and work with me** all will link to one contact page
 - Diner Favorites are 3 feature portfolio pieces, with rollover effects that brings the shape forward with text on top and a link to the case study page
 - Button link to check out the Full Portfolio emphasized below the case studies
 - The Testimonials div will be a gallery of 3-5 quotes to scroll through